 Conway's Game of Life

 The background of this site is a living Game of Life simulation.
 Three rules.
 Infinite complexity.
-Turing-complete computation emerging from a grid of cells that are either alive or dead.

 "It's known that the Game of Life is, in theory, universal — my conjecture is that it's universal in practice, that it can be made to do anything that any computer can do."